ssilverman/QNEthernet/README.md

 27. [Secure TCP initial sequence numbers (ISNs)](#secure-tcp-initial-sequence-numbers-isns)
 28. [Ping](#ping) (ICMP echo) support
 29. Ability to disable [ping replies](#ping-reply)
+30. Use of `errno` when function calls fail

 ## Compatibility with other APIs